toppeMRI/old_matlab/+toppe/README.md

 ## A typical workflow

-1. Design RF and gradient waveforms
+1. Design RF and gradient waveforms (functions in +utils/+rf/ and +utils/+epi/ may be helpful for you)

 2. Edit systemspecs.m according to your scanner, or call with options.
 ```